Information for Prospective MD Students

 Federal regulations require the completion of a Private Education Loan Applicant Self-Certification form for all private education loans.
 Most lenders will prompt you to complete this form as part of your online application process.
 The private loan application and disbursement process cannot be completed until the signed Private Education Loan Applicant Self-Certification form has been received by the lender.
 If your lender does not provide the form then you may obtain the Private Education Loan Applicant Self-Certification form from the Loan Area of the Office of Student Financial Aid and Scholarships.
 We will assist you in completing the required form.

-Financial Aid comprehensive awards, which include all possible types of aid, will be mailed in early April and provided in the Admission portal.
+Financial Aid comprehensive awards, which include all possible types of aid, will be provided in the Admission portal.
+If you want to decrease the amount of loans offered to you, please reach out to the Office of Student Financial Aid for assistance.